cypress-io/cypress/docs/source/api/commands/scrollto.md

 ## Arguments

 **{% fa fa-angle-right %} position** ***(String)***

-Scrolls the window or element to the specified position.
+A specified position to scroll the window or element to.
 Valid positions are `topLeft`, `top`, `topRight`, `left`, `center`, `right`, `bottomLeft`, `bottom`, and `bottomRight`.

 ![cypress-command-positions-diagram](https://cloud.githubusercontent.com/assets/1271364/25048528/fe0c6378-210a-11e7-96bc-3773f774085b.jpg)

 **{% fa fa-angle-right %} x** ***(Number, String)***

-The distance in pixels from element's left or percentage of the element's width to scroll to.
+The distance in pixels from window/element's left or percentage of the window/element's width to scroll to.

 **{% fa fa-angle-right %} y** ***(Number, String)***

-The distance in pixels from element's top or percentage of the element's height to scroll to.
+The distance in pixels from window/element's top or percentage of the window/element's height to scroll to.

 **{% fa fa-angle-right %} options** ***(Object)***

-Pass in an options object to change the default behavior of `cy.scrollTo`.
+Pass in an options object to change the default behavior of `cy.scrollTo()`.

 Option | Default | Notes
 --- | --- | ---
-`duration` | `0` | Scrolls over the duration (in ms) `easing` | `swing` | Will scroll with the easing animation `timeout` | [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) | Total time to retry the scroll `log` | `true` | whether to display command in command log
+`duration` | `0` | Scrolls over the duration (in ms) `easing` | `swing` | Will scroll with the easing animation `log` | `true` | Whether to display command in Command Log `timeout` | [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) | Total time to retry the scroll

 ## Yields

-`.scrollTo()` yields the window or DOM element that was scrolled.
+`cy.scrollTo()` yields the window or DOM element that was scrolled.

 ## Timeout

-`.scrollTo()` will wait until the window or element is in a 'scrollable' state for the duration of the [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) or the duration of the `timeout` specified in the command's options
+`cy.scrollTo()` will wait until the window or element is in a 'scrollable' state for the duration of the [`defaultCommandTimeout`](https://on.cypress.io/guides/configuration#timeouts) or the duration of the `timeout` specified in the command's options.

 # Examples